Table of Contents

 Dynamic State of Body Constituents – Concept of Metabolism

-- Turnover: Biomolecules are constantly being transformed into other biomolecules and made from others.
+- Turnover: Biomolecules are constantly synthesized and broken down.

 - Metabolism:

-- All chemical reactions occurring in living organisms.
+- All chemical reactions occurring in living organisms together form metabolism.

 - Examples: